-My name is Jeremy Russell, and as of 2017, am a brand new resident of Poughkeepsie, NY.
+My name is Jeremy Russell, and as of 2019, am a resident of Kingston, NY.
 I have something of a meandering and varied background.
 I have worked many jobs, and lived in a number of small towns and mid-sized cities.
-Although my academics were not stressed, I started reading at an early age out of boredom, and owned a computer at an early age, and have embraced both through the years.
+Although academics were not necessarily stressed by my parents, I started reading at an early age out of boredom, and owned a computer at an early age, and have embraced both through the years.

 Things Relevant will always be my passenger project, but I simply cannot do it full-time, unless something goes viral.
 For the sake of my future long-term employment, below are my accomplishments and experiences generally referred to as a “resume.”

 Graduate of SUNY Plattsburgh – 2010 Degree in Communications, specialization in public relations.
 Minors in business, journalism, and broadcast management.